Get us in your inbox

 • price 2 of 4

 To borrow from oft-exaggerated real estate parlance, L’Adresse is but steps from the park’s south west corner.
-It’s an easy choice due to its proximity, but also its large interior and crowd-pleasing, seasonal menus at breakfast, brunch, lunch and dinner.
-It also has “social hour” from 3-5pm, when select wines and nine cocktails, including some classics and a cold brew martini, are $10.
+It’s an easy choice due to its proximity, but also for its large interior and crowd-pleasing, seasonal menus at breakfast, brunch, lunch and dinner.
+It also has “social hour” from 3-6pm, when select wines and cocktails are $12.

 Advertising